Paella: Seafood and mixed paella

-During the 20th century, paella's popularity spread past Spain's borders.
+In 1959, Ernest Hemingway wrote about paella after a visit to Valencia; this helped popularize paella worldwide.

 As other cultures set out to make paella, the dish invariably acquired regional influences.
 Consequently, paella recipes went from being relatively simple to including a wide variety of seafood, meat, sausage (including chorizo), vegetables and many different seasonings.

 Throughout non-Valencia Spain, some restaurants providing this mixed version refer to it as Paella valenciana.
 However, Valencians insist that only the original two Valencia recipes are authentic.

 Other Valencian recipes with similar preparations are arròs a banda and arròs del senyoret.